 The international success of Bob Marley and the Wailers, whose reggae music spread the word about Rastas beliefs made Jamaica a trendy place to visit.

-The Rastas of today in Jamaica are split into different sects and some have move more towards the Christian base Ethiopian Orthodox Church and Rastafarianism is now mainstream and is seen within every culture and country.
+Some have move more towards the Christian base Ethiopian Orthodox Church.
+Rastafarianism is now mainstream and is seen within every culture and country.